Governance

 Users are community members who have a need for the project.
 They are the most important members of the community and without them the project would have no purpose.
 Anyone can be a user; there are no special requirements.
 There are currently three main categories of gem5 users: academic researchers, industry researchers, and students.
 Individuals may transition between categories, e.g., when a graduate student takes an industry internship, then returns to school; or when a student graduates and takes a job in industry.
 These three users are described below.

-This type of user primarily encompasses individuals that use gem5 in academic research.
+This type of user primarily includes individuals who use gem5 for academic research.
 Examples include, but are not limited to, graduate students, research scientists, and post-graduates.
 This user often uses gem5 as a tool to discover and invent new computer architecture mechanisms.
-Academic Researchers often are first exposed to gem5 as Students (see below) and transition from Students to Academic Researchers over time.
+Academic Researchers often are first exposed to gem5 as Students and transition from Students to Academic Researchers over time.

 Because of these users’ goals, they primarily add new features to gem5.
 It is important to the gem5 community to encourage these users to contribute their work to the mainline gem5 repository.
 By encouraging these users to commit their research contributions, gem5 will make it much easier for other researchers to compare and contrast with other architectural techniques (see Philosophy section).